| VOLUME 9,

 The article concludes with some suggestions for future

+research on loneliness and isolation in later life.
 Key words: older people; social relationships; social isolation; loneliness;

 United Kingdom